Linear probing: Analysis

 causing this sum to be bounded by a constant independent of n.
 It is also possible to perform the same analysis using Stirling's approximation instead of the Chernoff bound to estimate the probability that a block contains exactly k hashed values.

-In terms of the load factor α, the expected time for a successful search is O(1 + 1/(1 − α)), and the expected time for an unsuccessful search (or the insertion of a new key) is O(1 + 1/(1 − α)^{2}).
+In terms of the load factor α, the expected time to perform a successful search on a random key is O(1 + 1/(1 − α)), and the expected time to perform an unsuccessful search (or the insertion of a new key) is O(1 + 1/(1 − α)^{2}).

 For constant load factors, with high probability, the longest probe sequence (among the probe sequences for all keys stored in the table) has logarithmic length.

+Primary Clustering

+Linear probing hash tables suffer from a problem known as primary clustering, in which elements to group together into long contiguous runs.
+In terms of the load factor α, the expected length of the run containing a given element is $\Theta(1 + 1/(1 - \alpha)^2)$.
+This is why insertions take time $\Theta(1 + 1/(1 - \alpha)^2)$, as opposed to the running time of $\Theta(1 + 1/(1 - \alpha))$ achieved by other open-addressed hash tables such as uniform probing and double hashing.
+Primary clustering also affects unsuccessful searches, since like insertions, they must travel to the end of a run.
+Some variations of linear probing are able to achieve better bounds for unsuccessful searches and insertions, by using techniques that reduce primary clustering.